NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Related work

 \section{Related work}

-\paragraph{Pretrained models for visual features} The usage of pretrained foundation models has become pervasive due to their strong performance across diverse downstream tasks.
-Notably, research efforts such as Visual Transformers (ViT)~\cite{dosovitskiy2021imageworth16x16words}, CLIP~\cite{radford2021learningtransferablevisualmodels}, DINOv2~\cite{oquab2024dinov2learningrobustvisual, darcet2024visiontransformersneedregisters} and others~\cite{caron2021emergingpropertiesselfsupervisedvision, Cherti_2023}; have focused on large-scale image representation learning to improve generalization.
-While these models encapsulate extensive visual knowledge, which makes them usable as backbone for a variety of tasks, e.g image classification; video understanding; depth estimation; semantic segmentation and novel instance retrieval; the main difficulty lies in using their capabilities for a specific target domain.
-Among these, we chose to use DINOv2~\cite{oquab2024dinov2learningrobustvisual}, as it generates high-quality and robust features for previously unseen instances.
+\paragraph{Pre-trained models for visual features} The usage of pre-trained foundation models has become pervasive due to their strong performance across diverse downstream tasks.
+Notably, research efforts such as Visual Transformers (ViT)~\citep{dosovitskiy2021imageworth16x16words}; CLIP~\citep{radford2021learningtransferablevisualmodels}; DINOv2 and others~\citep{caron2021emergingpropertiesselfsupervisedvision, Cherti_2023}; have focused on large-scale image representation learning to improve generalization.
+These models encapsulate extensive visual knowledge, making them suitable as backbones for a variety of tasks, including image classification, video understanding, depth estimation, semantic segmentation, and novel instance retrieval.
+The main challenge, however, lies in harnessing their capabilities effectively for a specific target domain.
+We adopt DINOv2 as our feature extractor, leveraging its ability to produce high-quality and robust descriptors for previously unseen instances.